sofwerx/swx-devops/README.md

 ### GPG Configuration

+1. Create a `secrets/gnupg` directory:

+    `mkdir -p secrets/gnupg`

-While you _can_ use the default `~/.gnupg` config folder, it is recommended to create a `secrets/gnupg` directory to keep your keychain local to this repo directory:
+Note: While you _can_ use the default `~/.gnupg` config folder, it is recommended to create a `secrets/gnupg` directory to keep your keychain local to this repo directory.

-    mkdir -p secrets/gnupg

-Run the `shell.bash` or `docker.sh` to enter the environment:
+2. Run the `shell.bash` or `docker.sh` to enter the environment:

-    ./shell.bash            OR            ./docker.sh
+    `./shell.bash`            OR            `./docker.sh`

 This prepares your gnupg keychain and environment.

 ### GPG Verification and Key Creation
 > The correct version is critical to running the program.
 If your keys are not configured correctly, problems will arise.

+#### Verification

-#### Verify the correct version of gpg was installed
+To verify the correct version of gpg was installed

     gpg --version

 The version should be 2.0, nothing higher.

-#### After installing gnupg 2.0, generate a private/public keypair
+#### After installing gnupg

+1. Generate a private/public keypair

     gpg --gen-key

- - While the prompt is for 2048 bits, use 4096 instead.
+2. While the prompt is for 2048 bits, use 4096 instead.
    -  If your `gpg` does not prompt you for the number of bits, then you're using a gnupg newer than 2.0 which will not work with trousseau.

-After doing this, please export your public key into this repo under the `gpg/` folder with a Github Pull-Request so that everyone has access to it.
+3. After doing this, please export your public key into this repo under the `gpg/` folder with a Github Pull-Request so that everyone has access to it.

-    gpg --export --armor > gpg/yourname@sofwerx.org
+    `gpg --export --armor > gpg/yourname@sofwerx.org`
-    git add gpg/yourname@sofwerx.org
+    `git add gpg/yourname@sofwerx.org`
-    git commit -m 'Adding gpg/yourname@sofwerx.org public key'
+    `git commit -m 'Adding gpg/yourname@sofwerx.org public key`

-The convention in this repository is that the filename must be your email address, to make trousseau management easier.
+- The convention in this repository is that the filename must be your email address, to make trousseau management easier.

-You can import all of our public keys at any time by running:
+- You can import all of our public keys at any time by running:

     cat gpg/* | gpg --import

-Best practice is to publish your gnupg public key on some of the public key servers as well, but that's not important so long as we have access to your public key in the repository.
+4. Best practice is to publish your gnupg public key on some of the public key servers as well, but that's not important so long as we have access to your public key in the repository.

 ### trousseau